GerHobbelt/pthread-win32/README.md

 PThread https://github.com/WinBuilds/pthread-win32 changes:

-This is a fork of version 2.10.0.0 the [pthreads-win32](https://sourceforge.net/projects/pthreads4w/ "https://sourceforge.net/projects/pthreads4w/") package.
+This is a fork of version 2.10.0.0 of the [pthreads-win32](https://sourceforge.net/projects/pthreads4w/ "https://sourceforge.net/projects/pthreads4w/") package.
 The ABI of this fork is different from the original.

 Changes done: